 I mean ... for real.

 In fact, I was one of the few people who some how managed to get an invite to join Pinterest from the CREATOR back when it first started!

 However, I didn't actually start using Pinterest strategically for marketing my online business until the middle of 2015.
 And now?
 90% of my blog's traffic comes from ... you guessed it ...
 PINTEREST!!!

 (Which is a lot more than the 3,000 followers I was stagnant at before!)

-IMPORTANT SIDE NOTE TO MAKE THESE TIPS TRULY EFFECTIVE FOR GROWING YOUR BUSINESS:
+AN IMPORTANT SIDE NOTE TO MAKE THESE STEPS TRULY EFFECTIVE FOR GROWING YOUR BUSINESS:

 In order to really benefit from getting traffic from Pinterest, you need to make sure that you have a strong foundation in place FIRST.

-That means having a clear purpose and niche, a strong website, a kick-ass brand and content upgrades in place.
+That means having a clear purpose and niche, a strong website, a kick-ass brand and some value-packed content upgrades in place.

 Because you don't want just ANY traffic, you want engaged ideal customers showing up to your website, being completely wowed by your content and then signing up for your e-mail list!

 (Instead of just focusing on meaningless pageviews.)